jayala-29/DSC235-Data-Science-for-Cybersecurity/project-ideas.md

 - Choose a cybersecurity problem, build a dataset, and show/explain its implications

-- Use current gaps in cybersecurity research to build a “useful” dataset
+- Use current gaps in cybersecurity research to build a “useful” dataset and analyze it

 - Enhance/innovate an implementation to an exisiting cybersecurity problem/solution